aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.9.rst.txt

                ^
        6:      }

-        Python indicates that the error is caused by `2` written immediately after `'c'`.
+        Python indicates that the error is caused by `'c'` written immediately after `2`.
         It is possible that you forgot a comma between items in a set or dict before the position indicated by --> and ^.
         Perhaps you meant